 The Open University campus is beautiful, in terms of facilities and the way the campus is set up to encourage good health and wellbeing for its employees and students – in more than a production mindset.
 It's nice to have indoor and outdoor spaces that encourage relaxation, relationships, and discussions away from the work environment.

-For me, and other third/fourth-year students, the disruption has been minimal as we’re in the write-up phase and don't need all the facilities that first or second-year students need.
-Many have needed to rewrite their entire thesis!
-That’s a challenging situation to be in, but for me, the biggest adjustment has been to working/writing at home and getting the work-life balance right.
+For me, as a fourth-year student, the disruption was really felt even though I was in the write-up phase and don't need all the facilities that first or second-year students need.
+Writing from a kitchen table and homeschooling my young child was more than I often felt I could handle.
+The Covid-19 pandemic has not only been challenging but also traumatic for many of us.
+For me, the biggest adjustment has been to working/writing at home and getting the work-life balance right.

 So, obviously, the pandemic has affected all of us, enormously.
 I really hope that PhD students, and anyone else really, are able to take time for themselves and that they are able to manage it because I think burnout is something that is going to impact many of us really soon, because we've been doing this for such a long time now.